evanwill/get-git-b/content/1-github.md

 Your email and user name will be recorded with every commit.
 This helps ensure integrity and authenticity of the history.
 Most people keep their email public.
-Alternatively, check GitHub's tips on how to [set up email privacy](https://help.github.com/en/github/setting-up-and-managing-your-github-user-account/setting-your-commit-email-address#about-commit-email-addresses){:target="_blank" rel="noopener"}.
+Alternatively, check GitHub's tips on how to [set up email privacy](https://help.github.com/en/github/setting-up-and-managing-your-github-user-account/setting-your-commit-email-address#about-commit-email-addresses).
 GitHub can provide a no-reply email address that can be found via your email settings on your profile.
 {% endcapture %}
 {% include card.html text=account header="Create a GitHub Account" %}